SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/programming/high-level-environments/python/dask.md

 * It can be used on an interactive node or in a batch script.

 # Dask on Cori
-We reccomend first creating your own conda environment using Python 3 which we'll call `my_dask_env` in this example (see [here](index.md) for more info) and then installing Dask distributed via conda-forge:
+We recommend first creating your own conda environment using Python 3 which we'll call `my_dask_env` in this example (see [here](index.md) for more info) and then installing Dask distributed via conda-forge:
 ```